 If you are a web designer or a developer, you can build website templates and check for its compatibility as the all-new Edge browser from Microsoft is equipped with several developer tools.
 Also, you can switch to a different user agent and change geolocation to emulate another browser in order to bypass certain website restrictions that concern a specific app.
 So, in this post, we’ll walk you through the process of changing User Agent and Geolocation in Edge Developer Tools.

 For a regular Internet user, Microsoft Edge seems like an awesome browser.
-If you are using Windows 10, you surely must be liking Microsoft Edge.
+If you are using Windows 11/10, you surely must like Microsoft Edge.
 At the same time, if you are a web designer or a developer, build website templates and need to check your template in various browsers and resolutions to find out the compatibility, this new web browser can help as well.
-Just like Internet Explorer, Chrome and Firefox, this tool contains several developer tools and lets you change the user-agent.
+Like Chrome and Firefox, this tool contains several developer tools and lets you change the user agent.

 Change User Agent & Geolocation in Edge Developer Tools